ckan/ckanext-dcat/README.md

 ## RDF DCAT endpoints

-When the `dcat` plugin is enabled, the following RDF endpoints are available on your CKAN instance.
+By default when the `dcat` plugin is enabled, the following RDF endpoints are available on your CKAN instance.
 The schema used on the serializations can be customized using [profiles](#profiles).

+To disable the RDF endpoints, you can set the following config in your ini file:

+    ckanext.dcat.enable_rdf_endpoints = False

 ### Dataset endpoints